pxlxingliang/abacus-test/README.md

   - `command`: the command to run the job.
 It is same for all jobs defined in `example`.
   - `extra_files`: if you need extra files (such as "collectdata-abacus.json"), you can defined them at here.
 Before run the command, these files will be copied to each example folder.
   - `metrics`: define the metrics information.
     - `before_command`: if generate the metrics before run the command.
-Sometimes, you may need the metrics file in your script.
+Default is True.
     - `dft_type`: the job type, can be one of: "abacus", "qe", "vasp", and also 0/1/2 is ok, which refers to "abacus"/"qe"/"vasp" respectively.
     - `metrics_name`: a list of your metric name.
 Can find all names by `abacustest collectdata --outparam -t 0`.
 If is a null list, will catch all registered metrics.
     - `save_file`: the file name to store the values of metrics, which is a json file type.